-Being prepared for an unexpected emergency is a key aspect of financial stability.
-However, many adults have said that even an unexpected $400 expense would be tough to pay on top of their monthly bills.
-And as of late, the effects of that have been glaring, taking a toll on monthly expenses.
+Being prepared for unexpected expenses is a key aspect of financial stability.
+However, roughly one-third of U.S. adults have said that even an unexpected $400 expense would be tough to pay with cash on top of their monthly bills.
+The effects of that have been glaring, taking a toll on monthly expenses.

 In fact, 53% of lower-income adults said they aren’t able to pay their monthly bills due to the global health crisis, according to an April 2020 study by the Pew Research Center.
-Thirty-seven percent of middle-income and upper-income adults said the same.
+Some 37% of middle-income and upper-income adults said the same.

 Fortunately, gathering the bills you pay automatically—and devoting a few hours to reducing or eliminating them—will go a long way toward helping you be in control of your finances.
 Here are a few efficient ways to reap savings from the products and services you rely on the most.